danf42/portable-wifi-scanning/README.md

 ## Termux touch-keyboard
 A custom `termux.properties` file was created to easily navigate the tmux session.

+1. Use `termux-setup-storage` to give termux permissions to access storage
+2. `cd ~/.termux/`
+2. `cp ../storage/downloads/termux.properties .`
+3. Use `termux-reload-settings` to load custom properties files

 ![Termux touch-keyboard](images/termux_keys.png)

 ## As a service